Jessicavazm/JessicaVaz_T3A1/README.md

 #### Personalised functions
-Personalised function is another way to manipulate arrays in JS, you can create a function with a specified condition.
+These functions are another way to manipulate arrays in JS, you can create a function with a specified condition.
 This type of manipulation can be a bit more specific than the JS built-in methods.

     Example of using a function to manipulate an array: